Top 10 Things to Do in Japan in June

 Sanno Festival or Sanno Matsuri (山王祭) is counted as one of Tokyo’s three greatest festivals from Edo period along with Kanda Festival and Fukagawa Festival.
 The festival is held at Hie Shrine in June in even numbered years which alternates with the Kanda Matsuri, which takes place in odd-numbered years.
 The celebration continues for 11 days, and on a main day the festival features a large procession with numbers of Mikoshi (portable shrines) and carriers in traditional costumes going on parade through the central area of Tokyo.
-The next Sanno Festival is estimated to be held from 7 to 17 June in 2020.
+The next Sanno Festival is estimated to be held in mid June in 2020.

 Access: 3 mins walk from Tameike-sanno Station